DiamondBr3aker/Parse/README.md

 ## Features

 ### Parse
-Text to speech AI powered search engine
+Text to Speech AI Powered Search Engine

-Website can be found at: https://diamondbr3aker.github.io/AI-Oasis/oasis.html
+Website can be found at: https://diamondbr3aker.github.io/AI-Oasis/

 This project is licensed under the terms of the GNU General Public License 3.0.